sharetribe/flex-sdk-js/docs/developing-sdk.md

 1. Login as `sharetribe` with `npm login`
    - check credentials from password manager
 1. Publish with `npm publish`
-1. Add a Git tag to the published commit
+1. Add an annotated Git tag to the published commit
 1. Update [CHANGELOG.md](../CHANGELOG.md)
    - Move everything in Unreleased to the corresponding version section